joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-in-stand-alone-mode.md

 Assign a BitmapData instance to the `target` property if you are using the ShaderJob to perform image processing.
 If you are processing binary or number data, assign a ByteArray object or Vector.\<Number\> instance to the `target` property.
-In that case, you must set the ShaderJob object’s `width` and `height` properties to specify the amount of data to output to the `target` object.
+In that case, you must set the ShaderJob object's `width` and `height` properties to specify the amount of data to output to the `target` object.

 <div>

-Note: You can set the ShaderJob object’s `shader`, `target`, `width`, and `height` properties in one step by passing arguments to the `ShaderJob()` constructor, like this:
+Note: You can set the ShaderJob object's `shader`, `target`, `width`, and `height` properties in one step by passing arguments to the `ShaderJob()` constructor, like this:
 `var job:ShaderJob = new ShaderJob(myShader, myTarget, myWidth, myHeight);`

 </div>

-When you are ready to execute the shader, you call the ShaderJob object’s `start()`) method:
+When you are ready to execute the shader, you call the ShaderJob object's `start()`) method:

     job.start();